Extensions of characters in type D and the inductive McKay condition, II: Abstract

 \section{Abstract}

-{We determine the action of the outer automorphism group $\Out(G)$ on the set of irreducible characters $\Irr(G)$ for all finite quasi-simple groups $G$.
-For groups of Lie type, this includes the construction of an $\Out(G)$-equivariant Jordan decomposition of characters (Theorem B).
-We use an inclusion $G=[\wG,\wG]\unlhd \wG\rtimes E(G)$ where $\wG$ is another group of Lie type and $E(G)$ is a group of graph and field automorphisms such that $\wG\rtimes E(G)$ induces all automorphisms of $G$.
-We prove a condition called $\Ai$ from \cite[2.2]{CS18B}, stating that every element of $\Irr(G)$ has a $\wG$-conjugate $\chi$ whose stabilizer in $\wG E(G)$ is $G'E'$ for some $G\leq G'\leq\wG$, $E'\leq E(G)$ and $\chi$ extends to $GE'$, see Theorem A. The weaker Condition $\Ap$ obtained by removing the extendibility requirement is enough to imply Theorem B, but the stronger Condition $\Ai$ is essential to our inductive proof of Condition $\Ap$ in a case, type $\tD$, where $E(G)$ is not cyclic.
-We use in particular \cite{TypeD1} where we have shown that a minimal counterexample to $\Ai$ would still satisfy $\Ap$.
-The methods are different here.
-We blend the Shintani descent ideas introduced in \cite[\S 3]{CS18B} and an analysis of semisimple classes in the dual group $G^*$ from \cite{CS22}.
-Thereby we can control the action of $E(G)$ within Lusztig's rational series of characters and are able to count extendible characters.
-Condition $\Ai$ originates in the program to prove the McKay conjecture using the classification of finite simple groups, see \cite{IMN}.
-Using the local results from \cite{MS16}, our main theorem implies the McKay conjecture for the prime 3 and all finite groups.} {School of Mathematics and Natural Sciences, University of Wuppertal, Gau\ss str.
+{We determine the action of the automorphism group Aut$(G)$ on the set of irreducible characters Irr$(G)$ for all finite quasi-simple groups $G$.
+For groups of Lie type, this includes the construction of an Aut$(G)$-equivariant Jordan decomposition of characters (Theorem B).
+We prove a property called $A(\infty)$ which includes an extendibility statement, known previously in types not $\mathrm{D}$ (Theorem A).
+Our methods blend here Shintani descent ideas introduced for type $\mathrm{B}$ along with an analysis of semisimple classes in the dual group $G^*$.
+The condition $A(\infty)$ originates in the program to prove the McKay conjecture using the classification of finite simple groups.
+Theorem C establishes the McKay conjecture for the prime 3.} {School of Mathematics and Natural Sciences, University of Wuppertal, Gau\ss str.
 20, 42119 Wuppertal, Germany, } \subjclass{ 20C20 (20C33 20C34)} { { }}